Instructions

 The name of the instruction is the verb (not the adjective) meaning “to discover by intuition or insight.”

-From the perspective of the program, the instruction divine
+From the perspective of the program, the instruction divine n

-makes some element a
+makes some n

-magically appear on the stack.
+elements magically appear on the stack.

-Hence, from the perspective of the program, it just non-deterministically guesses the correct value of a
+Hence, from the perspective of the program, it just non-deterministically guesses the correct values in a moment of divine clarity.

-Looking at the entire system, consisting of the VM, the program, and all inputs – both public and secret – execution is deterministic:
+Looking at the entire system, consisting of the VM, the program, and all inputs – both public and secret – execution is deterministic: the divined values were supplied as and are read from secret input.

 Control Flow

-Instruction | Opcode | old OpStack | new OpStack | old ip | new ip | old JumpStack | new JumpStack | Description |
+Instruction | Opcode | old op stack | new op stack | old ip | new ip | old jump stack | new jump stack | Description |

 ---|---|---|---|---|---|---|---|---|